mdreece/compify/README.md

 ##  How to Use

 The moderate expectation is that you have recreated your scene in some way for the Compify process to work with.
+- Shoot your footage
+- Track your footage
-This is a shot I took and recreated by tracking and then extruding with the wonderful default cube (lol).
+- Recreate the geometry of your footage (be sure to recalculate normals in mesh tools if needed) This is a shot I took and recreated by tracking and then extruding with the wonderful default cube (lol).

 ### Wireframe